akashmehta2000/akash.github.io/index.md

 **10. ZENVO TS1 - $1.9 MILLION**

 _The Zenvo TS1 creates an atrocious amount of power by combining its 6.8 liter V8 with both a supercharger and a turbo charger.
-This creation comes from a lesser known Danish super car builder._
+This creation comes from a lesser known Danish supercar builder._